joe-bookwood/angular-jhipster-ngrx-test/README.md

     npm install @ngrx/{store,effects,entity,store-devtools,schematics}
     ng generate @ngrx/schematics:feature user/store/user --module user/user.module.ts

-I copied the user folder to a **StackBlitz ⚡️** project and edid the rest by hand.
+I copied the user folder to a **StackBlitz ⚡️** project and edit the rest by hand.
 I try to use this project for all questions as a playground.